ChainSafe/gossamer/docs/docs/getting-started/overview/package-library.md

 #### `lib/blocktree`

-- the **blocktree package** implements the blocktree, a data structure which tracks the chain and all its non-finalized forks.
+- the **blocktree package** implements the blocktree, a data structure which tracks the chain and all its non-finalised forks.

 #### `lib/common`